CESNET/ipfixcol/plugins/intermediate/profiler/README.md

 Optionally, each channel may contain one:
 - `<filter>` \
-  A flow filter expression that will be applied on flow records received from sources.
+  A flow filter expression that will be applied to flow records received from sources.
   The records that satisfy the specified filter expression will be labeled with this channel and the profile to which this channel belongs.
   If the filter is not defined, the expression is always evaluated as true.

 Warning: User must always make sure that intersection of records that belong to multiple channels of the same profile is always empty!
-Otherwise, the record can be stored multiple times (in case of lnfstore) or added to summary statistic of the profile multiple times (in case of profilestats).
+Otherwise, the record can be stored multiple times (in case of lnfstore) or added to the summary statistic of the profile multiple times (in case of profilestats).

 ## Example configuration